sakangsaparui/Weather-App/README.md

 * JavaScript
 * OpenWeatherMap API (API Key Required)

 ## Note:
+The weather data functionality in this code is currently not working.
+This is because the API key used to access weather data from OpenWeatherMap has been removed from the script.js file.

-An OpenWeatherMap API key is required to use the weather data functionality.
-You can create a free API key at https://openweathermap.org/api.
+An API key is required to authenticate your application and grant access to the OpenWeatherMap API.
+You can obtain a free API key by creating an account on https://openweathermap.org/api.

+Next Steps:

+* Create a free OpenWeatherMap account at https://openweathermap.org/api.
+* Generate an API key from your account dashboard.
+* Replace the placeholder value (795cc082bd43086c8b99230bdb1a423d) in the script.js file with your own API key.
+* Save the changes and refresh the application in your web browser.

 ## Contributing:
 Feel free to fork this repository and contribute your improvements!